otterkit/otterkit-cobol/SECURITY.md

  - Please send an email to the following address: security@otterkit.com
  - With the subject field "Otterkit Runtime Security Vulnerability"
  - Include a detailed description of the vulnerability, where it occurs and the steps to reproduce it.
- - Open a new issue with the "Report a security vulnerability in the runtime library" template, do not include where it occurs or how to reproduce it, only mention that an email has been sent to discuss the vulnerability.
+ - Open a new issue with the "Report a security vulnerability" template, do not include where it occurs or how to reproduce it, only mention that an email has been sent to discuss the vulnerability.